andrew/ultimate-awesome/README.md

 - [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
 - [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [awesome-product-manager](https://github.com/yuhenobi/awesome-product-manager) - A curated list of awesome resources for product managers to learn and grow.
-- [awesome-web3-projects](https://github.com/Shubham0850/awesome-web3-projects) - A handpicked collection of inspiring Web3 projects for learning and exploration.
 - [Awesome-Computer-Vision](https://github.com/haofanwang/Awesome-Computer-Vision) - Awesome Resources for Advanced Computer Vision Topics.
 - [Awesome-LLM-Scientific-Discovery](https://github.com/HKUST-KnowComp/Awesome-LLM-Scientific-Discovery) - [EMNLP2025] From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery.
 - [fake-news-detection](https://github.com/ICTMCG/fake-news-detection) - This repo is a collection of AWESOME things about fake news detection, including papers, code, etc.